 This is also the beginning of the Turner River Loop Drive, detailed in the ENP link (download the Turner River/ Wagonwheel/ Birdon Roads Loop Drive PDF and print out – cell service is spotty *at best*).
 A spin near sunset affords spectacular skies, often a drama between fiery clouds and rising thunderheads bridged by rainbows.
 Not many cars, usually.
-I’ve seen marsh rabbits and herds of white-tailed deer in the native grasses that shelter wildflowers, dragonflies, birds, and more birds, and if you listen, pig toads.
+I’ve seen marsh rabbits and herds of white-tailed deer in the native grasses that shelter wildflowers, dragonflies, birds, more birds, and raucous pig toads.

 From H. P. Williams, continue east on the Trail another seven miles to reach Kirby Shorter with picnic tables shielded from sun, restrooms (all toilets in ENP are vault but facilities are clean and odorless), and a one mile boardwalk through dwarf cypress on the way to a tranquil gator hole deeper in the swamp.

 Eight miles east of Kirby Shorter is the small but enchanting Clyde Butcher Gallery, his original and site of two vacation rentals.
 Pod couple and I stayed in November (fractured kneecap trip) in the two bedroom that was once the Butcher’s home.
 Gorgeous full frames line the walls and a wall of windows in the converted porch frames art below.
 Website (link above) has rental details.
 Butcher’s crew live in the compound but we found privacy.
-They crafted a perfect fire pit blaze for us, using damp wood, then melted away when it caught.
+They crafted a perfect fire pit blaze for us, using damp wood, then melted away after it caught.
 We reveled in the luxury of total swamp isolation.
-Don’t even think about cell or internet service but there is satellite TV.
+Don’t even think about cell or internet but there is satellite TV.

 The gallery is free with a small nature walk out back and a bustling gator and wading bird pond in front.
 Can’t wait to try one of their guided swamp walks next time, knee willing.

 NB: Check Tamiami Trail for traffic congestion when you have cell service if managing travel time is important.
 As part of the comprehensive Everglades restoration project (CERP), miles of original roadbed on the eastern end of the Trail are being elevated to allow water to flow beneath.
-With only two lanes, delays result.
+With only two lanes, delays can result.
 Minor inconvenience for a righteous cause.

 Shark Valley & Loop Road